stm32-hotspot/X-CUBE-MATTER-Extension/Projects/NUCLEO-WBA65RI/Applications/ROT/OEMiROT_Appli_TrustZone/readme.txt

   - Primary and secondary slots are used.
   - "Overwrite" method (not "swap") is usedd to save 64Kb.
   - Secure and Non-*Secure Data slots are not used.
-The external loader is disabled (MCUBOOT_EXT_LOADER).

 Boot is performed through OEMiROT boot path after authenticity and the integrity checks of the project firmware and project data images.

 This project is composed of two sub-projects:

-- One for the secure application part (Project_s)
+  - one for the secure application part (Project_s)

-- One for the non-secure application part (Project_ns) : MATTER Ligthing-App
+  - one for the non-secure application part (Project_ns) : MATTER Ligthing-App

 Please remember that on system with security enabled, the system always boots in secure and the secure application is responsible for launching the non-secure application.
 When the secure application is started the MPU